rsnemmen/Fermi-LAT-tutorial/explore.md

 COLOR => B
 ZOOM => FIT

-you should get something like this:
+you should get something like this (in the case of the GC):
 ![](./figures/ds9.png)